 Animation Blueprint for live sessions

-Next, we need to make an animation blueprint to tell our character to use the live link data.
+Next, we need to make an Anim Blueprint to tell our character to use the Live Link data.

-- Right click the skeleton asset or skeletal mesh
+- Right click the Skeleton or Skeletal Mesh

 - Open the Animation Blueprint